cghoffmann/mjoindices/README.md

 Whereas the package name has been chosen to indicate that further MJO indices should be included in future, the implementation is currently limited to the OMI algorithm.

-A scientific description of the packge is found in [Hoffmann et al. (2021)](https://doi.org/10.5334/jors.331).
+A scientific description of the package is found in [Hoffmann et al. (2021)](https://doi.org/10.5334/jors.331).

 Citation
 --------